length

 Day 5: Depart Halls Gap

-A leisurely breakfast this morning to enjoy and reflect back upon your experiences in the Grampians.
-You may wish to drive up to the summit carpark at Mt William / Duwul this morning for one last walk (4km return) and take in the incredible views from the Grampian’s highest peak.
+Enjoy a leisurely breakfast this morning.
+You may wish to drive to the summit car park at Mount William / Duwul for one last walk (4km return) and take in the incredible views from the Grampian’s highest peak.
 Once you check out of your accommodation, your trip is at an end.
 We ask that you return your PLB to our Halls’s Gap driver’s office.

 Meals: B